MWL91/monte-carlo-estimation/README.md

     - `propability of pessimistic estimate`
     - `estimate`
 2. Simply run `php estimator.php`
+3. If you want you can set how much can you be inaccurate in your estimation (default is 10%).

 As a result you will have a list rows saved on csv file to paste to estimation.
 During execution, you will see changes in final estimate, and number of tries.